Take control of your sleep with our pick of the elite slumber supervisors.

 Best sleep tracker for iPhone users

-After taking quite a while to get to grips with the idea of tracking sleep, Apple’s interpretation has developed into a top solution for those who want insights from their slumber.
+After taking a while to get to grips with the idea of tracking sleep, Apple’s interpretation has developed into a top solution.

-The headline addition for Series 10 is sleep apnea detection, which assesses the user’s breathing disturbances at night and works in the background to spot trends over months.
+The headline addition for the Series 10 is sleep apnea detection.
+This assesses the user’s breathing disturbances at night and works in the background to spot trends over months.

 Apple Health’s impenetrable metrics dump is part of the issue here.
 But, yet, for those who like data and don’t care as much about actionability, the Series 10 is a superb pick.